 The finish and appearance of the mixer grinder are quite top-notch.
 The body comes in black and stainless steel finish, while the jars are made of high-quality stainless steel.
 The handles are also quite sturdy and come with finger grips.

-Talking about the grinding efficiency, you find that the mixer grinder does a pretty decent job of grinding batter, curry masala, chutney and such daily chores.
+Talking about the grinding efficiency, you find that the mixer grinder does a pretty decent job of grinding batter, curry masala, chutney, and such daily chores.
 But with dry grinding, the mixer grinder isn’t that great.

-You also notice that there is about a centimetre gap between the blade and the bottom surface of the chutney jar.
+You also notice that there is about a centimeter gap between the blade and the bottom surface of the chutney jar.
 So, ingredients like garlic tend to remain in this gap and not get ground properly.

 The noise level is unusually high.
 It touches close to 100 dB.
+It was the noisiest among the options we tested.

 When you compare Bosch Truemixx and Sujata Dynamix, we felt that Sujata has an edge as it grinds quickly and in a fine consistency.
 But from a stand-alone point of view, Bosch’s performance is definitely above average.
 Also, its hands-free operation due to lid locks is quite helpful during the morning rush.